claroline/Claroline/Resources/doc/sections/third-party-application.md

 Server-side
 -----------

-The server will provide an interface to the user to manage thrid-party application which has access to their account.
+The server provide an interface to the user to manage thrid-party application which has access to their account.

-In the administration panel there will be an interface that list third-party application that can access the platform.
+In the administration panel there is an interface that list third-party application that can access the platform.

 [Client-side][2]